mTemus/hope_indie_game/README.md

 #### Tasks system
 Tasks are instructions for each profession.
 Most of them will be specific for a certain professions, but a Resource Delivery task is generics and will be used by all professions.
 At crrent moment, there are two tasks types: Building and Resource Delivery.

+#### Resources Gathering System
+Villagers can now gather resources (now wood only).
+Lumberjacks are searching for closest resource to gather.
+Gathered resource is delivered to workplace, where if workplace hauler is hired, automated resource carrying task is made to deliver resources straight into warehouse to count them as a global resources.

 ## Updates on youtube
 * [First update - tools and buildings](https://www.youtube.com/watch?v=laCbKncUxlc)